hexdump0815/imagebuilder/.github/ISSUE_TEMPLATE/1-new_device.md

 ---
 name: Device status
-about: make isssue on status of device (make sure it's not a duplicate)
+about: make issue on status of device (make sure it's not a duplicate)
 title: '<system>: status: <device>'
 labels: ''
 assignees: ''